KratosMultiphysics/Examples/multilevel_monte_carlo/validation/elliptic_benchmark/README.md

 <img src="https://render.githubusercontent.com/render/math?math=QoI=\int_{\Omega}\phi(x,y)dxdy \,.">

-The problem can be run with four different algorithms:
+The problem can be run with four different algorithms and we refer to [1] for details:

 * Synchronous Monte Carlo (SMC),
 * Asynchronous Monte Carlo (AMC),